Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Methodology

-where $\gamma$ is the discount factor, $\theta_{target}$ refers to the parameters of the target function approximation algorithm used for learning, and $\hat{a}$ is the predicted optimal action in the next state $s'$.
+where $\gamma$ is the discount factor, $y$ is the expected Q-value, $\Phi_{\theta_{\text{target}}}$ are the features from the next state $s'$ extracted by the function approximation algorithm $\Phi$ using the target network parameters, $\theta_{target}$ refers to the target function approximation algorithm parameters, and $\hat{a}$ is the predicted optimal action in the next state $s'$.
 The construction of the Gaussian BLR prior distribution and the weights $i$ sample $w_{a,i}$ collected from the posterior distribution are performed through Thompson Sampling.
 This process allows us to incorporate uncertainty into our action-value estimates.
-For details on the construction of the Gaussian prior distribution and the specifics of the sampling process, we refer readers to~\citet{BDQN}.
-Both the mean $\mu_a$ and the variance $\sigma_a$ from Eq.~\ref{eq:Action_Mean_Variance} are calculated from a finite number of samples $I$.
+For details on the construction of the Gaussian prior distribution and the specifics of the sampling process, we refer the reader to~\cite{BDQN}.
+Both the mean $\bar{Q}(s,a)$ and the variance $\bar{\sigma}^2_a$ of Eq.~\eqref{eq:Action_Mean_Variance} are calculated from a finite number of samples $I$.